acquitelol/chxry-nea/report/report.typ

   + There should be a window to view a virtual display.
     + The data for the display should be mapped to a region in the emulated memory.
     + #strike([With this window selected, any keyboard inputs should be sent to the CPU as interrupts.])
+    + The window should show the color data and coordinates of the hovered pixel.
   + There should be a window to interact with a virtual serial port.
     + The user should be able to type in an a message, which will be then encoded as UTF-8 and queued to be sent to the CPU.
     + If the emulated program reads from a specific address, the value read should be popped from the queue.